openculinary/blog/content/posts/principles.md

   service in directions which negatively affect users.
 If you're curious to learn more, please read our <link>company structure documentation</link>.

-- All of the code for our application and service is publicly available under a permissive MIT (?) license, and we gladly accept changes and contributions from our user community.
+- All of the code for our application and service is publicly available under the AGPLv3 license, and we gladly accept changes and contributions from our user community.

 - We do not use any proprietary software anywhere in the delivery of our